CU-DBMI/redirects/README.md

 - Free(er)!
   You only need to pay for a custom domain name, if you want.
-- Not subject to the pricing whims of large companies.
+- Not subject to the pricing whims of Bitly or similar services.
-  Features and cost shouldn't change.
+  Pricing and features should remain the same.
-- Uses tools and workflows you're already accustomed to and ideally prefer.
+- Uses tools and workflows you're already accustomed to and ideally prefer (assuming you're in the target audience mentioned above).
-  You don't need to create a new account just for this purpose, like you do for Bitly.
+  You don't need to create a new account just for this purpose, like you do for e.g. Bitly.
+- Multiple accounts can collaborate on the same set of links.
+  Many url shortening services don't offer this, or only offer it at enterprise-level pricing.
+  Typically, one set of links can only be tied to a single account.
 - You get a nice git history of all of your links; who changed what and when.
 - You're in complete control.
   With a bit of coding knowledge, you can customize it any way you'd like.